wlh18/react-1/README.md

 export default MyComponent;
 ```

 Notice how we are saying `this.state.name`.
 We use `this` to refer to the component that we are currently in, which is the class `MyComponent`.
-Then our component we have a `state` object that has a `name` property on it.
+Inside of our component we have a `state` object that has a `name` property on it.

 Now our component should be displaying `Tayte` inside of the `<h1>` tag.